 The case trustee reviews the petitioner’s paperwork, schedules a meeting of creditors where the borrower will be put under oath and asked questions regarding the property and financial situation.
 The trustee liquidates the borrower’s nonexempt property and assets in order to maximize the returns to the lender.
 The bankruptcy trustee is also granted powers which allow them to:

 - set aside preferential transfers made to creditors within 90 days before the petition;

 - undo improperly executed security interests and other pre-petition transfers of property; and

 - pursue non-bankruptcy claims such as fraudulent conveyance and bulk transfer remedies available under state law.

 Moreover, if the debtors are business entities, the trustee may operate the business for a period of time if it is in the creditors’ interest, and the court grants permission.

 Getting a bankruptcy discharge releases you from personal liabilities for your debts.
 Once a debt is discharged, lenders can no longer collect from you or initiate legal action.
 However, certain debts cannot be discharged by liquidation bankruptcy, including alimony, child support, fraudulent debts, specific taxes, and student loans.

 Since Chapter 7 discharges are subject to many exceptions, you should consult competent legal counsel before filing to discuss the scope of the discharge.
-If you are considering filing bankruptcy, schedule a consultation with Pasadena Bankruptcy Attorney.
+If you are considering filing bankruptcy, SCHEDULE A PHONE CONSULTATION with Pasadena Bankruptcy Attorney.